 The Association urges its affiliates to be in the forefront of all efforts that seek to support, maintain, and promote these invaluable institutions, their programs, and their full participation in the mainstream of education.
+The Association believes that HBCUs should receive equitable state and federal funding relative to their non-HBCU counterparts including additional financial support for infrastructure, student services, and academic programs which have been impacted by discriminatory funding disparities.
 The Association also believes that closing, downgrading, or merging HBCUs is not in the best interest of the educational community.
-(1980, 2016)